ahealy19/F-IDE-2016/readme.md

 Perform KFold cross-validation on the training set to compare a number of regressor implementations from Sci-kit Learn.
 Renders `compare_regressors.pdf` which is the full version of Table 2 in the paper.

 #### `permute_rankings.py`
-Find values for the 'Random' strategy by averaging values for all possible rankings.
+Find values for the 'Random' strategy (either train or test) by averaging values for all possible rankings.
 Is slow because it has 8! rankings to get through.

+#### `output_eval_files.py`
+Outputs several data files used in the Evvaluation section:
+- `forest.json`: a JSON representation of the trained random forest - suitable for use when compiling the OCaml binary
+- `data_for_second_barchart.csv`: results for each prover and strategy for the test goals
+- `data_for_second_linegraph.csv`: how long each strategy took to return a Valid/Invalid answer for the test set
+- `feature_importances.txt`: how important the input variables are to the Random Forest when making decisions